MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy can be set as both Recommended as well as Mandatory, however with an important callout.

-Mandatory enabled: Given that individual user consent is a pre-condition to enabling this feature for a given user, this policy does not have a Mandatory enabled setting.
-If the policy is set to Mandatory enabled, the UI in Settings will not change and the following error message will be displayed in edge://policy
+Mandatory enabled: If the policy is set to Mandatory enabled, the UI in Settings will be disabled but remain in 'On' state, and a briefcase icon will be made visible next to it with this description displayed on hover - "This setting is managed by your organization."

-Example Error state message: "This policy value is ignored because Password Monitor requires the consent of the individual user for it to be turned on.
-You can ask users in your Organization to go to Settings > Profile > Password and turn on the feature."

 Recommended enabled: If the policy is set to Recommended enabled, the UI in Settings will remain in 'Off' state, but a briefcase icon will be made visible next to it with this description displayed on hover - "Your organization recommends a specific value for this setting and you have chosen a different value"